SCRAM Continuous Alcohol Monitoring® FAQsContinuously monitors an individual's alcohol consumption over a defined period

 How long do participants wear the SCRAM CAM® bracelet?

-This can vary from case to case.
-We will take instruction from our customer and fit whatever best meets your needs.
+The SCRAM CAM® can be worn for as long as is required.
+We will take instruction from our customer and fit the bracelet for however long best meets your needs.

 How much does a person have to drink to register a positive test result on SCRAM CAM®?